ByronChen12138/Zombie-World/README.md

 # Zombie-World

 Welcome to the game Zombie World!

 ***

+## To Be Noticed:
+This is a sample final project for the Course CMU 15-112 from Fundamentals of Programming and Computer Science in Carnegie Mellon University.

+***